PyChina/weekly/content/Issue/issue-381.md

 - [NumPy 1.17.0 不再支持 Python 2](https://pycoders.com/link/2266/web)
     + MAIL-ARCHIVE.COM

-“The 1.17.0 release contains a number of new features that should substantially improve its performance and usefulness.
-The Python versions supported are 3.5-3.7, note that Python 2.7 has been dropped.”
+"The 1.17.0 release contains a number of new features that should substantially improve its performance and usefulness.
+The Python versions supported are 3.5-3.7, note that Python 2.7 has been dropped."

 (`是也乎:`